HieuNguyens2/AtliQ-Hotel-Dashboard/README.md

 ![p1](https://github.com/user-attachments/assets/9b28f799-9774-4754-83dc-e75fbac60e5b)

+#### Booking Dashboard

 Next is the Booking Dashboard, which provides insights into the booking situation at the hotel.
 ![Screenshot 2024-11-28 092509](https://github.com/user-attachments/assets/6dcc5db8-03f0-43af-9b2e-de46954b7f99)

+Although it's summer, our hotel is welcoming a large number of customers.
+133,000 bookings were recorded, but only 93,000 were successful, and nearly 30% of the remaining bookings were canceled.

+For each **room class**:
+* The Elite room can accommodate up to 85,000 guests (showing that this is the preferred room at the hotel), but there were only 49,000 bookings and 12,000 guests decided to cancel.
+This is a significant number, especially considering this room type is expected to be a main revenue source.

+#### Rating & Customer Dashboard
 Finally, the Rating & Customer Dashboard helps the business understand customer behavior when they visit the hotel.
 ![Screenshot 2024-11-26 190825](https://github.com/user-attachments/assets/6cf86fb8-7fa5-4d6f-8b6e-43df3b829c90)